 2019 marks the last year of the 2010 decade, so Papiro & Mint decided to create a very special article by gathering the 100 most important and influential movies of the last ten years.
-Divided in four parts, the movies will be organized by release date and will be posted each week until we reach the movies of 2018, covering its significance and a personal intake from each title.
+Divided in four parts, the movies will be organized by release date and will be posted each week until we reach the movies of 2018, covering their significance and a personal intake from each title.

 For the first part, Papiro & Mint has selected 16 movies from the years of 2010 and 2011 – a very difficult challenge since 2011 was a year full of amazing films.
 I’ve tried to stick with the most important and relevant ones that will probably be remembered in decades to come.
 So here they are: